-Our team of trained educators will visit your class, group, or organization to teach youth, ages 11 to 19, parents or adults about healthy sexuality and responsible decision-making.
+Our team of trained educators will visit your class, group, or organization to teach youth ages 11 to 19, parents, or other adults about healthy sexuality and responsible decision-making.
 We can provide workshops on many topics, covering no more than two (2) topics per one-hour session.
-Some of our workshop topics are listed below.

-Planned Parenthood, like most people,supports responsible sex education in the schools to complement what parents can do at home because it is in the best interest of their children.
+Planned Parenthood, supports comprehensive sex education in the schools to complement what parents can teach at home.

 When Teens are Given Honest Information, They Make Responsible Choices.

 Schools can help all students with a balanced approach that teaches delaying intercourse along with facts about contraception.

 In recent years, condom use has risen and the rate of teen sexual activity has dropped.
 The result is a welcome decrease in teen pregnancy and teen births.
 Eighty percent of the decline in teen pregnancy is a result of more effective contraceptive use and about 20% is a result of delayed sexual activity.